AgneCer/IntroML-MSEgroup/README.md

-# Image Classification Project
+# Fine Grained Image Classification Project

-This is the folder for the project of the course "Introduction to Machine Learning" taught by professors Rota, Wang and Liberatori for UniTn, 2024.
+This is the repository for the project of the course "Introduction to Machine Learning" taught by Professors Rota, Wang and Liberatori for UniTn, 2024.
 This model is designed to train and evaluate fine grained image classification models using various datasets.
 The project includes scripts for data preprocessing, model training, testing, and submission for a final competition.

 ## Project Structure